antijob/neuro-parser/docs/en/administration.md

 - When the **show** field is disabled, the **status** field is also disabled.
 This means that if we hide a category for a channel, incidents from this category are no longer sent to this channel.

+#### 4. Hidden Telegram channels

+Telethon client is used for parsing, its configuration is described in the [developer guide](developers.md).
+To activate the client, check the box `"Hidden Telegram channel"` in the source settings